goauthentik/authentik/website/docs/outposts/ldap/ldap.md

 - `cn`: The group's name
 - `uid`: Unique group identifier
+- `gidNumber`: A unique numeric identifier for the group
-- `member`: A list of all DNs of the group's members
+- `member`: A list of all DNs of the groups members
 - `objectClass`: A list of these strings:
   - "group"
   - "goauthentik.io/ldap/group"

+A virtual group is also created for each user, they have the same fields as groups but have an additional objectClass: `goauthentik.io/ldap/group`.
+The virtual groups gidNumber is equal to the uidNumber of the user.

-**Additionally**, for both users and groups, any attributes you set are also present as LDAP Attributes.
+**Additionally**, for both users and (non-virtual) groups, any attributes you set are also present as LDAP Attributes.

 ## SSL